 What happens after I submit my petition?

-- Gabe will contact you to offer you a time to present your petition to Finance Committee.
+- The Vice President of Finance contact you to offer you a time to present your petition to Finance Committee.

 - Here, you will give a brief overview of your event and details about your funding needs.